Tidying Transformers

 Blaster And His Cassettes

 I have mixed feelings about the Autobot counterpart to Soundwave.
 Blaster is a cool character and yet in some ways detracted from the Autobot Jazz.
-It is a cool toy and yet way too big – this is one instance in which I think a re-deco of Soundwave may have been better than that hulking boom box.
+Its toy is cool and yet way too big – this is one instance in which I think a re-deco of Soundwave may have been better than that hulking boom box.

 Blaster lacked minions in 1985 but then got some in 1986 (persisting on toy shelves till 1988 even in his absence).
-He seemed to do okay by himself and it then made the debut scene of those minions in the movie an exciting one.
+He seemed to do okay by himself yet the debut scene of those minions in the movie was an exciting one.
 However I would have replaced Ramhorn with an Autobot incarnation of Ratbat.
 Something as lumpy and brutish as a rhino seems silly as a cassette (I would say the same thing for later dino-cassettes).
 And why is it that bats must always be evil?
 Giving Blaster a winged messenger ('Scatbat') makes him a better match for Soundwave.

 Perceptor